Red telephone box: Later use

 As organisations can buy a red phone box for £1 for other uses, over 6,000 have been converted to community libraries, to house public defibrillators, and for other purposes.
+BT has converted some into cash machines (ATMs).
 One has been converted into an aquarium.
 Some boxes are rented out for an initial fee of thousands of pounds, then perhaps £400 a month—box with plenty of passing traffic can be a good place to make sales from.

 Phone boxes have always been unprofitable, even in their heyday, and more so following the collapse in usage; vandalism was common, and boxes full of money an invitation to theft.

 Adoption

 Little-used red telephone boxes can be adopted by parish councils in England for other uses.
 Some examples are shown below.
 The kiosk may be used for any legal purpose other than telephony and the contract of sale includes the following clause 5.5.4: